hugomflavio/actel/README.md

         devtools::install("actel-devel", build_vignettes = TRUE)

+**Have a look at the manual:**

-After installing, you should read the package vignettes, which can be found by running:
+After installing, you should read the package vignettes (i.e. the manual), which can be found by running:

     browseVignettes('actel')